wowkin2/WebServer/README.md

   ```
   Chunked transfer encoding allows a server to maintain an HTTP persistent
   connection for dynamically generated content.
-  But in item 8. described that “It is enough to support only static content”.
+  But in item 8. described that "It is enough to support only static content".
   So do we need this option?
   ```